MileHacker Logo

 • Hostal dos Reis Católicos (Parador de Santiago): Originally a pilgrim hospital, this historic building now functions as a luxury hotel.

-• Pazo de Raxoi: A striking Neoclassical building opposite the Cathedral, serving as the the seat of city government and regional government seat.
+• Pazo de Raxoi: A striking Neoclassical building opposite the Cathedral, serving as the city hall and regional government seat.

-• Colexio de San Xerome: A historic college, part of the Educational institution of Santiago de Compostela, featuring a beautiful Romanesque portal.
+• Colexio de San Xerome: A historic college, part of the Educational institution of Santiago de Compostela, having a beautiful Romanesque portal.

 • Photo Tip: Arrive early or late in the day to capture photos without too many people.